Engee documentation

 Parameters

-# Orifice parameterization — hole modelling technique
+# Orifice parameterization — hole modeling method

 Linear - Area vs. control member position | Tabulated data - Area vs. control member position | Tabulated data - Volumetric flow rate vs. control member position and pressure drop